ShareX/sharex.github.io/docs/region-capture.md

 ## Region capture tools

-Region capture includes tools for selecting the capture area and drawing annotations before the capture is completed.

 ### Rectangle

 Draw a rectangular annotation or selection.
 Rectangle annotations are useful for highlighting windows, buttons, panels, and other rectangular UI elements.